Most people have faced the problem of low water pressure at one time or another.

 4. Higher Bills

-Another direct effect of high water pressure is a rise in your water bills as more water enters the household, indicating higher levels of consumption.
+Another direct effect of high water pressure is a rise in water bills as more water enters the household, indicating higher consumption levels.

 5. Water Wastage